Colton Underwood, former star of ‘The Bachelor,’ comes out as gay

 Last year, Underwood published a book titled “The First Time” and wrote about how he questioned his sexuality as a teenager.
 Rumors circulated around school that he was gay, and he said he eventually started to believe it.
 “I thought, maybe I am gay.
 The captain of the football team should be having sex and drinking, right?
 But I wasn’t,” he wrote.
 “In high school, when I was struggling with my sexuality, I’m not going to talk to my parents about it.
 So I internalized it.”

-On GMA, Underwood said he was in denial for a long time, especially after he grew up in the Catholic church and “learned in the bible that being gay was a sin" and had similar negative connotations in the sports world.
+On GMA, Underwood said he was in denial for a long time, especially after he grew up in the Catholic church and “learned in the Bible that being gay was a sin" and had similar negative connotations in the sports world.
 When he was cast on “The Bachelor,” he said, “I literally remember praying to God the morning I found out ... and thanking him for making me straight.”

-Ultimately, he decided to come out because he reached a point when he had suicidal thoughts and realized “I would have rather died than say ‘I’m gay,’ and I think that was sort of my wakeup call.”
+Ultimately, he decided to come out because he reached a point when he had suicidal thoughts and realized “I would have rather died than say ‘I’m gay,’ and I think that was sort of my wake-up call.”

 “I was like, ‘This is your life.
-Take back control,’” Underwood said.
+Take back control,’ ” Underwood said.
 He said when he came out to his friends and family, they were all very supportive.

-Underwood was famously the Bachelor who jumped over a fence and tried to flee the show because he was so devastated that Cassie Randolph, the contestant that he planned to propose to at the end of the season, said she didn’t want to get engaged.
+Underwood was famously the bachelor who jumped over a fence and tried to flee the show because he was so devastated that Cassie Randolph, the contestant that he planned to propose to at the end of the season, said she didn’t want to get engaged.
 Underwood begged her to reconsider, and she ultimately agreed to give their relationship a chance.

 While that series of events was portrayed on TV as bold and romantic, it was cast in a dark light a year later after the couple broke up and Randolph filed a restraining order against Underwood.
 According to reports, Randolph alleged that he put a tracking device on her car, sent her “alarming” text messages and lurked outside her apartment and her parents’ home.